Carbon-for-F1TV/Carbon-for-F1TV/README.md

 # F1TV+
 Userscript that adds some useful features to F1TV.

-All in your browser, no external apps needed.

-## Current features
-* theater mode (bigger video, less wasted space on screen),
-* get video/stream URL (to use in external player, like VLC)
-* open video in popup (keep "original" F1TV player)
-* open video in popup in alternative mode (use default HTML5 player)
-* "multi-popout" - open multiple popups with synchronized streams
-  * In multi-popout mode, you can set offset for each video, to keep them perfectly synchronized in case they are hosted out-of-sync
-  * Loads predefined offsets from [sync_offsets.json](sync_offsets.json)

 ## Installation
 * Install the Tampermonkey extension for your browser:
   * [Google Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)